BangPanSoft/SimpleGrid/README.md

 # SimpleGrid
-Simple grid view and load data from json api by Retrofit and Glide.
+Simple grid view load data from json api by use Retrofit and Glide library.

 # Screen Shot